The Sweatbox: Background

 Trudie Styler, a documentarian, had been allowed to film the production of Kingdom of the Sun/The Emperor's New Groove as part of the deal that originally brought her husband Sting to the project.
 As a result, Styler recorded on film much of the struggle, controversy, and troubles that went into making the picture (including the moment when producer Fullmer called Sting to inform the pop star that his songs were being deleted from the film).
 Disney owns the rights to the documentary and has not released it on home video or DVD.

 The naming is due to the screening room at the Disney studio in Burbank, which when originally set up had "no air conditioning, causing the animators to sweat while their rough work was being critiqued."
 The "process of reviewing the animation as it developed" became known as the Sweatbox, and as the documentary was about "the process of making an animated film," the term was chosen as the title.
 This "making of" documentary was co-directed by Styler and John-Paul Davidson.

-A review by MotionPictureComics.com explains the plot: While "the first thirty-to-forty minutes of The Sweatbox unfolds as one might expect any in-depth look at the making of an animated film to go"...about forty minutes in, we witness the fateful day in which an early story-boarded cut of the film is screened for the heads of Disney Feature Animation, Thomas Schumacher and Peter Schneider.
-They hate the film, declare that it is not working, and begin a process of totally scrapping and reinventing huge chunks of the story.
-Characters are totally changed...voice actors are replaced, and the entire story is shifted around."
-Dorse A. Lanpher said the film "documents the pain and anguish of the maneuvering to get The Kingdom of the Sun/The Emperor's New Groove made into a movie.

 The 95-minute film, which was originally supposed to be released at the beginning of 2001, was instead altered for bonus featurette on New Groove’s DVD release.
 A Disney-approved version of the film received a worldwide premiere at the Toronto International Film Festival on September 13, 2002.
 It also had a short run at the Loews Beverly Center Cineplex of Los Angeles "in an unpublicized one-week run in order to be eligible for an Academy Award nomination".
 In addition to this, the film was also "shown at The Enzian theater in Orlando as part of the Florida Film Festival".